| Title: | Linear Regressions with a Latent Outcome Variable |

 integer, negative or zero for no details, increasingly verbose messages at one and two |

-function models a latent outcome conditioning on
+The mml function models a latent outcome conditioning on

 item response data, covariate data, item parameter information,